 So what can YouTube do to moderate its platform?
 It can’t stop its content creators from being idiots, but it can stop rewarding bad behaviour.

 Currently, its moderation is curiously inconsistent.
 LGBT YouTubers have had their videos age-restricted or de-monetised, and small channels are often unable to fight back against copyright claims.
 As a result, these creators are denied a valuable source of income.
 Meanwhile, large channels face no such restrictions.
 They are seemingly immune from censorship: notably inappropriate videos by popular creators, including ones with sexually suggestive thumbnails, are regularly included in curated collections, some of which are aimed at children and young teens.

-Instead of working to solve this problem, YouTube has abrogated its responsibilities further by restricting advertising revenues yet further in a blanket rule change.
+Instead of working to solve this problem, YouTube has abrogated its responsibilities by restricting advertising revenues yet further in a blanket rule change.
 This month, the platform raised the threshold of views and subscribers above which channels can access ad money, requiring YouTubers to rack up at least 1,000 subscribers and 4,000 annual viewing hours to collect their pay packet.
 Designed to prevent fringe racists and spambots from making money off the website, this rule change has the (unintended?) consequence of depriving small but talented creators of hard-earned money.